vondar/py2048/README.md

 ### SIDE NOTE

+- I have made on windows,but I use commander as command prompt so probably will work everywhere
 - This is all made frm basics, I knew of.
 - Random library and the copy modules were google searches